nemo256/bc_count/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-- Now just run the script:
+- Now just adapt the code to your need and then run using the command:
 ```
 $ python bc-count/main.py
 ```